Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 The AutoML model task was set to `classification`, with the `primary_metric` set to accuracy using the auto_ml_ds `training_data`.
 This experiment's `label_column_name` was set to the **liked** column and had a default 8 `cross-validation` metric.

 Using AutoML, the model of choice was the Voting Ensemble classifier which is a machine learning model that trains on an ensemble of numerous models and predicts an output (class) based on their highest probability of chosen class as the output.
+The best run had an ID of `AutoML_19b2c7bc-4f1a-47b9-8e97-63d12892f11f_39`

 <p align="center">
   <img width="600" src="https://github.com/Mufumi/Udacity-Capstone-Project/blob/main/AutoML_Run_Widget.png" alt="AML Run Details">